ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## Design goals of ss3sim

 We designed ss3sim to be reproducible, flexible, and rapid.
 *Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.
 *Flexible*: ss3sim can implement all possible configurations of SS3.
-Further, ss3sim summarizes the entire simulation into comma-separated-value (`.csv`) files in addition to returning the typical SS3 output.
-Thus, simulation output can be easily processed with the package-provided functions or with other tools.
+Further, ss3sim summarizes the entire simulation into comma-separated-value (`.csv`) files allowing for the output to be easily processed with the package-provided functions or with other tools.

-*Rapid*: First, ss3sim relies on SS3,
+*Rapid*: ss3sim relies on SS3,
-which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
-Second, ss3sim facilitates the deployment of simulations across multiple computers or computer cores.
+which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012]. ss3sim also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.
-Third, the package provides a number of functions to quickly visualize simulation output.
+Finally, the package provides a number of visualization functions to quickly explore simulation output.

 ## The general stucture of an ss3sim simulation

 An ss3sim simulation requires three types of input:
-(1) a base model of the underlying truth, or operating model (OM); (2) a base model used to assess that truth, also known as the estimation model (EM); and (3) a set of plain text files (case files) describing deviations from these base models.
+(1) a base model of the underlying truth, or operating model (OM); (2) a base model used to assess that truth, also known as the estimation model or method (EM); and (3) a set of plain text files (case files) describing deviations from these base models.
 Each unique combination of OM, EM, and case files are referred to as scenarios.